pandas-dev/pandas/doc/source/user_guide/dsintro.rst

 can be passed into the DataFrame constructor.
 Passing a list of dataclasses is equivalent to passing a list of dictionaries.

-Please be aware, that that all values in the list should be dataclasses, mixing types in the list would result in a TypeError.
+Please be aware, that all values in the list should be dataclasses, mixing types in the list would result in a TypeError.

 .. ipython:: python